 Define clear and quantifiable objectives: credibility, acquisition, customer loyalty, increase the number of profile views, connection requests, etc.

 How long does it take to publish on LinkedIn?

 You need to vary the frequency of post types and “frameworks” (ways to engage): post minimum 2 times a week to start, going up to 2 times a day maximum thereafter. 🌳

-Also, consider varying the type of content in your posts according to the themes of your TOFU-MOFU-BOFU, e.g. more serious topics at the beginning of the week and funnier ones at the end of the week. 🤡
+Also, consider varying the type of content strategy in your posts according to the themes of your TOFU-MOFU-BOFU, e.g. more serious topic area at the beginning of the week and funnier ones at the end of the week. 🤡

 You can find the “playbook” for writing killer posts, with a guide to creating your own TOFU-MOFU-BOFU funnel here! 💥

-Increase your value from awareness on social networks
+What is meant by digital content?
+Increase your value from awareness on social media networks